 Choosing the ideal university is a pivotal decision, and it begins with understanding the distinctions between traditional universities and universities of applied sciences, also known as polytechnics or technical universities.
 While both offer higher education, they diverge in program offerings, research focus, teaching methods, and admission requirements.
 Here, we highlight the key differences to help you make an informed choice.

-- Curriculum: universities typically offer a wider range of academic programs, including arts, humanities, and sciences, as well as professional fields such as law, business, and medicine.
-Universities of applied science, on the other hand, tend to focus more on practical and vocational programs that prepare students for specific careers.
-According to data from the European Association for International Education, the majority (77%) of students at European universities of applied science are enrolled in vocational programs.
+Traditional universities boast a wide spectrum of academic programs encompassing arts, humanities, sciences, and professional fields like law, business, and medicine.
+In contrast, universities of applied sciences prioritize practical and vocational programs that equip students with specific career-related skills.
+Statistics from the European Association for International Education reveal that approximately 77% of European universities of applied science students are enrolled in vocational programs.

 Universities typically place a strong emphasis on research, housing established research centers and institutes.
 Meanwhile, universities of applied sciences pivot towards applied research and real-world problem-solving.
 These institutions contribute to addressing practical challenges in industry and society.